 Some larger lenders may accept students without a co-signer if they have strong credit and a steady income.
 If you’re new to credit or your credit score could use a boost, here are some steps you can take to improve it:

 - Get a credit card.
 You may qualify for a student credit card if you have income or someone willing to co-sign the card agreement.
 Using the card responsibly — keeping the balance low and making on-time payments — will help you start building healthy credit.
 If you already have a credit card and a good score, consider taking out another card to increase your credit limit while keeping your credit use low.

 - Become an authorized user.
 If you don’t qualify for a credit card yet, consider asking a friend or relative with excellent credit to add you to their account as an authorized user.
 Their positive credit use will be reported on your credit reports, too, which can help increase your own credit score.
 Just make sure you’re on top of your payments, as any missed payments on your part will negatively impact their score.

 - Add alternative data to your credit report.
 You can add your rent or utility bills to your credit reports, and the on-time payments may boost your credit score.

 Should you get a student loan without a parent?

 Even if you can take out a student loan without your parents, you might face extra challenges.
 You may have difficulty qualifying for a federal student loan without your parents unless you’re considered an independent student.
-And with private student loans, you’ll have to go through extra steps to qualify without a co-signer.
+With private student loans, you’ll have to go through extra steps to qualify without a co-signer.
 You’ll also likely pay higher interest rates because the loan is riskier for the lender, and you may struggle with payments if your income is low.